bhanuagrawal/Cool-Webpage/README.md

 1. Include the file cool.js to your webpage
 2. Divide contents of the webpage into sections and add class 'section_relative' to each section.
+**Include jquery files to webpages for it to work.